sysdiglabs/terraform-icp-aws/README.md

 1. Create an S3 bucket in the same region that the ICP cluster will be created and upload the ICP binaries.
 Make note of the bucket name.
 You can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html) to do this.

+  For ICP 3.1.0-EE, you will need to copy the following:
+  - the ICP binary package tarball (`ibm-cloud-private-x86_64-3.1.0.tar`)
+  - ICP Docker package (`icp-docker-18.03.1_x86_64`)

    For ICP 2.1.0.3-EE, you will need to copy the following:
    - the ICP binary package tarball (`ibm-cloud-private-x86_64-2.1.0.3.tar.gz`)
    - ICP Docker package (`icp-docker-17.12.1_x86_64.bin`)
    - The ICP patched installer image (`icp-inception-amd64-2.1.0.3-fp1.tar`)
    - The ICP 2.1.0.3 Fixpack 1 script (`ibm-cloud-private-2.1.0.3-fp1.sh`)

-   The ICP patched installater image and Fixpack 1 script can be acquired from [IBM Fix Central](https://www.ibm.com/support/fixcentral/).
+   The ICP patched installer image and Fixpack 1 script can be acquired from [IBM Fix Central](https://www.ibm.com/support/fixcentral/).

 2. Create a file, `terraform.tfvars` containing the values for the following: